Meditations in an Emergency by Frank O'hara

 “Moving in the way that only simple communication can be moving. . . .
 His poems always manage a fresh start, free from the dreadful posturings of the conventional verse of his generation.” —Kenneth Rexroth, The New York Times Book Review

-Among the most significant post-war American poets, Frank O'Hara grew up in Grafton, MA, graduating from Harvard in 1950.
-After earning an MA at Michigan in 1951, O'Hara moved to New York, where he began working for the Museum of Modern Art and writing for Art News.
-By 1960, he was named Assistant Curator of Painting and Sculpture Exhibitions at MOMA.
-Along with John Ashbery, Kenneth Koch, James Schuyler and Barbara Guest, he is considered an original member of the New York School.
-Though he died in a tragic accident in 1966, recent references to O'Hara on TV shows like Mad Men or Thurston Moore's new single evidence our culture's continuing fascination with this innovative poet.
+Frank O'Hara, one of the most important postwar American poets, was born in Grafton, Massachusetts, and graduated from Harvard in 1950.
+O'Hara relocated to New York after receiving his MA from Michigan in 1951, when he began working for the Museum of Modern Art and writing for Art News.
+By 1960, he had been promoted to MOMA's Assistant Curator of Painting and Sculpture Exhibits.
+He is regarded an initial member of the New York School, alongside John Ashbery, Kenneth Koch, James Schuyler, and Barbara Guest.
+Despite the fact that O'Hara died in a horrific accident in 1966, recent references to him in TV shows like Mad Men and Thurston Moore's new single demonstrate our culture's ongoing obsession with this brilliant poet.

 SKU Unavailable